 # 1) Ensure Flask is not running in debug mode

-export FLASK_ENV=production
+export FLASK_CONFIG=production

 export DEBUG=0